 Sadza is finger food, and it is quite an art!
 Wash your hands well in a bowl of clean water.
 Using your right hand (rudyi – ‘the one used to eat’) you partition a small chunk of sadza and mould it into a little round or oval ball of sadza called musuwa we sadza in your palm.
 Be careful not to burn yourself.
 Dip (seva) it in the soup (muto) and bite off and eat a sizeable chunk.
 Re-mould the remainder of your sadza in your palm and continue the process.
 Use your fingers to pick up and eat chunks of chicken or beef.

 Sadza is normally shared by several people, all eating from the same plate and bowl sitting in a circle on the floor.
-This environment provides ample opportunity to learn sharing as one has to pace themselves accordingly while eating with others.
+This environment provides ample opportunity to learn to share as one has to pace themselves accordingly while eating with others.
 It is particularly interesting to watch children of different ages eat from the same servings.

-Some of the ingredients required to make traditional Zimbabwean Sadza (isitshwala) may include: 2 – 4 cups white mielie meal / corn meal / maize meal, water.
+Some of the ingredients required to make traditional Zimbabwean Sadza (isitshwala) may include 2 – 4 cups white mielie meal/corn meal/maize meal, water.
 To prepare the Sadza:

 - First boil about 4 cups of the water in a pot.